openAMRobot/.github/profile/README.md

 [![Donate on GitHub](https://img.shields.io/badge/Sponsor%20on-GitHub-pink?logo=github-sponsors)](https://github.com/sponsors/openAMRobot)

 ## 🚀 Project aim

+While maintaining its original goals of accessibility and modularity, OpenAMRobot is evolving toward human-centric mobile robotics.
+The platform emphasizes shoulder-to-shoulder collaboration with human operators in shared workspaces, supporting operator-in-the-loop control, task handover, and assistance-oriented behaviors rather than full isolation or rigid automation.
+Robotic arm integration and height-adjustable linear actuators are treated as enabling components, allowing the robot to adapt ergonomically to different tasks, workstations, and human collaborators.

 OpenAMR is an open-source initiative developing a versatile, modular dual-arm autonomous mobile robot designed as an end-to-end embodied AI system.
 The platform bridges real-world deployment with research and education, while addressing practical automation challenges in manufacturing, last-mile logistics, CEP, grocery delivery, and related industries.